Frequently Asked Questions:

 If I think my parent or loved one needs to be in Kiwanis Care Centre how can I make this happen?

 The Fraser Health Authority (FHA) manages admission to funded suites based on level of acute needs.
-Most often placement from Fraser Health Access comes to us from the hospital.
+Helpful link: “Planning For Your Care Needs: Helping in Selecting a Residential Care Facility” Fraser Health

 How long is the waitlist for accommodation?

 Admission by Fraser Health is based on priority need of the individual and not on first-come-first served basis.
 Fraser Health manages a master wait list; therefore the wait length is unknown to us.

 How much notice will I be given to plan for my family member’s move to complex care?

 Usually only 48 hours from “bed offer” to admission.
 We understand completely that such short notice may be difficult for the family.
 We work closely with you to minimize the stress for everyone, especially our new resident who needs lots of support as he/she adjusts to new surroundings.

 What does it cost to live at Kiwanis Care Centre?